Offline Transfer

 • export_tag: Prefix for all files included in the current export.
 This allows multiple exports of the same entities to exist in object storage at the same time.

 • entities_mapping: Hash of entity full paths as keys to its object storage entity prefix.
 This shortens full paths into a short key to avoid excessively long object storage keys.
-It has no effect on the order that entities are imported, or on the heirarchy of the entities.
+It has no effect on the order that entities are imported or on the hierarchy of the entities.
+Entity prefixes are the entity type and its ID (for example, project_52 or group_28).

 Example metadata file: